Cocktails & Chit-Chat continues in 2021!

 With Jory Vinikour (harpsichord) - Aura Veruni (Messalina) - Deborah Rosengaus (Emperor Claudio) - Patrick Hagen (Caio) - Kindra Scharich (Alindo/Erginda) - Keving Gino (Tullio).

 Performance Program: Neapolitan Composers Arias.

-Thursday November19th at 6pm on Zoom:
+Thursday November19th at 6pm PST.

 Cocktail: Lo Sbagliato